santerijps/eventful-ws/README.md

 # eventful-ws
-An event-driven web socket library for JS and Node, `eventful-ws` is an easy way to setup websockets in your front-end and back-end applications.
+An event-driven web socket library for JS, `eventful-ws` is an easy way to setup websockets in your front-end and back-end applications.